CAPYPUCU/CUSTOM-RANK-CAPYPUCU/README.md

 # DESCRIPTION OF CAPYPUCU
 A resource pack for Java and Bedrock that adds custom ranks, compatible with Geyser.
-All ranks are free and easy to install - no plugins required, just a resource pack.
+All ranks are buy and easy to install - no plugins required, just a resource pack.

 # FEATURES
 • Geyser Compatible